openradar/openradar-docs/README.md

 To add your project, just open an issue with a link to the projects RTD url or add your project to [docs/projects.md](https://github.com/openradar/openradar-docs/blob/main/docs/projects.md).

-The maintainers will take care of to hook your project's documentation into https://docs.openradarscience.org.
+The maintainers will take care of hooking your project's documentation into https://docs.openradarscience.org.